wp_delete_post() │ WP 1.0.0

 *

-* @param WP_Post|false|null $delete Whether to go forward with deletion.
+* @param WP_Post|false|null $check Whether to go forward with deletion.
+Anything other than null will short-circuit deletion.

 * @param WP_Post $post Post object.